 My father had an Army Boxer when he was little, and he was the best dog around.
 Since the Boxer was Army trained, he would not allow anyone with a gun around except for my dad.
 He would not even accept a toy finger gun without the Boxer growling and barking.

-This breed is great with children and often very protective.
 You must offer your Boxer plenty of daily exercises, and they do need some reinforcement of the rules while puppies.
 In general, the Boxer requires little grooming, 15-20 minutes of training while he is a puppy.
 30-45 minutes of daily exercise, and a house with a yard, not an apartment.